juskoski/juskoski-521290S-Distributed-Systems-Course-Project/README.md

 ### Requirement/ticket naming, descriptions
 Requirement shall be documented using tickets.
 Ticket naming shall be clear and concise.
 Use titles that clearly convey the essence of the task.
 Avoid vague terms and provide enough information to understand the ticket at a glance.
 Begin the title with an action verb to indicate what needs to be done.
 For example, "Implement feature X", "Fix problem Y", "Test feature Z".

-Like the title, keep the description clear and consice.
+Like the title, keep the description clear and concise.
 Start with a brief overview to provide context and explain why the ticket is necessary.
 The acceptance criteria shall be clearly outlined, bullet points can make it more readable.

 Each ticket shall be given story points according to the following chart:
 ![Story points chart](/img/StoryPoints.png)